Jijareference/SN74HC595_STM32G0XX/README.md

                                                  -------------
 ## Stages of work(without Additional Functional Inputs)
 1. The first data bit is transmited to the buffer in the 14 pin.
-2. Enable Pin 11.
+2. Trigger Pin 11.
 3. Repeat 8 times to transfer the data byte
-4. Eneable pin 12.
+4. Trigger pin 12.
 At this stage DO at SN54HC595 start working
 ***
 ## Functions
 1. void TN74SetParam(GPIO_TypeDef *GPIOx, uint16_t GPIO_Pin, uint8_t type)